cadizm/blog.mcadiz.com/_posts/2017-03-10-symmetric-key-encryption-with-xor-reciprocal-cipher.md

 date: Fri Mar 10 17:08:01 PST 2017
 ---

-For very basic (and weak) encryption using a shared secret, one might want to consider using an [XOR Cipher](https://en.wikipedia.org/wiki/XOR_cipher) for non-sensitive data for to ease of implementation.
+For very basic (and weak) encryption (of non-sensitive data) using a shared secret, one might want to consider using an [XOR Cipher](https://en.wikipedia.org/wiki/XOR_cipher) due to ease of implementation.

 Here's 3 implementations I needed for distribution to different code bases: